jmbealer/my-knowledge-base/C268-spreadsheets.md

     gender as column labels
     salary as value
     change value to get average
-position pivottable - get percentage of employees for each type of posiit regional managers pivottable - salary difference pivottable - https://wgu.hosted.panopto.com/Panopto/Pages/Viewer.aspx?id=77cec329-8269-430d-b3ed-abde01079300
+position pivottable - get percentage of employees for each type of positions
+    position as row labels
+    region as column labels
+    salary as value
+    change value to get percentage regional managers pivottable -
+    location as row labels
+    region as column labels
+    value is the sum of experience
+    filter is position only regional managers salary difference pivottable - diff between salespersons and sales managers position as row labels
+    column labels is
+https://wgu.hosted.panopto.com/Panopto/Pages/Viewer.aspx?id=77cec329-8269-430d-b3ed-abde01079300

 mac videos